AbuAwn/eLTL-master/README.md

 <p align="center">
   p:{e==1}, q:{e==3} and r:{e==2}
 </p>
-The file csv/10.csv meets this condition, values are pairs with the forme (index: Long, Data: T), in this case T is en integer:
+The file csv/10.csv meets this condition, values are pairs with the forme (index: Long, Data: T), in this case T is an integer:

 ```
 1;1